w3f/polkadot-wiki/docs/learn/learn-identity.md

 Identities are managed on the [People system chain](./learn-system-chains.md).

+You can cross-chain transfer your DOT tokens to the People system chain using [Nova Wallet](https://novawallet.io/).
+A guide on how to do this can be found [here](https://docs.novawallet.io/nova-wallet-wiki/asset-management/how-to-send-tokens/send-tokens-cross-chain).

 ## Sub-Identities

 Users can also link accounts by setting "sub accounts", each with its own identity, under a primary